Isaiah08-D/B-Script/README.md

 A language to replace your command prompt.

 # Usage
 Note that most of these things may not currently work.
+All things that may not be working will be in italics.
+If something else is not working, please add an issue.

 ## Functions
 ### The show command